-We at Bloxham School welcome applications from students of all nationalities.
+We welcome applications from students of all nationalities.

-Students will normally visit the school and those wishing to register will be asked, via their agent, to provide relevant school reports and a hand written 200 word outline of themselves and why they want to study at Bloxham.
-Students who are unable to visit the school will be interviewed by Skype, where an initial assessment of their language skills and interests is taken.
+Students will normally visit the school and those wishing to register will be asked, via their agent, to provide relevant school reports.
+Students who are unable to visit the school will be interviewed via Skype, where an initial assessment of their language skills and interests is taken.

-Those wishing to study Maths will sit an internal Maths paper.
-All other applicants will need to be able to show, through their reports, the ability to achieve B grades at GCSE in the subjects they wish to study at A Level.
+Online Password entry tests in English and maths if relevant to A Level choices.
+All other applicants will need to be able to show, through their reports, the ability to achieve an equivalent to GCSE grade 6 or above in the subjects they wish to study at A Level.